The most recent government advice is: Hands. Face. Space.

-- must wear a face covering when inside shops and on public transport
+- wear a face covering when in an enclosed space

 - Wash your hands, often, for 20 seconds